Teragron/human-voice-identification/README.md

 1. Now we can start off with converting the stereo .wav file to mono .wav file.
 In this way we've halved the size of .wav file.
 Besides that the parameters that give us spacial information are now eliminated, thus we have a better chance to prevent any overlocalization.
-(This is the part i'm not sure about if this kind of eliminition makes any sence)
+(This is the part i'm not sure about if this kind of eliminition makes any sense)

 ```bash
 python modes.py -m voice/person1.wav